 If you look for work in Beijing you’ll also need a police clearance (see the links below).
 This will soon be introduced to Shanghai as well and other cities may well follow suit.

-In addition Beijing schools are asking for proof of your skills as an English teacher and want to see a
+In addition Beijing schools are asking for proof of your skills as an English teacher and want to see a TEFL Certificate.
+Many other schools around China are also looking for a qualification like this.

 Also, depending on where you seek work, you may need to provide proof of teaching experience from between 2-5 years.